jacekturek/MACHINE_LEARN_LINK_ASSESMENT/math_of_the_links.md

 it is that closure hods, it's associative, and has and identity element

-> such a gropu is Monoid
+> such a group is Monoid

+exapmles of such a group are integer numbers with multiplication, real numbers with addition